University of Texas Southwestern Medical Center: Rapid physical expansion and growth

 In 2008, UT Southwestern announced plans to open the BioCenter at Southwestern Medical District, a facility to commercialize university technologies and attract biotech companies to the area.

 Also in 2008, UT Southwestern acquired the Exchange Park site and renamed it the Paul M. Bass Administrative and Clinical Center on the North Campus.
 The center was named in honor of Mr. Bass, chairman emeritus of the Southwestern Medical Foundation, who served in that role until 2008.
 With this property, the campus grew to 9 million square feet of laboratory, clinical, educational, and administrative space, covering 387 acres.

 In 2009, the $186 million Biomedical Research Building (NL Building on the North Campus) opened.
 The building is the largest LEED (Leadership in Energy and Environmental Design) silver-certified laboratory space in Texas.
 UT Southwestern opened its William P. Clements Jr. University Hospital on Dec.
 6, 2014, along with the decommissioning of the 50-year-old St. Paul University Hospital.
 UTSW opened its Radiation Oncology center in 2017.
 In March 2022, a $100 million gift, made by the O’Donnell Foundation, endowed a new school of public health.
 It is the largest gift to any school of public health at a public university in the U.S.

+In 2023, UT Southwestern announced a multi-billion dollar plan for a new pediatric campus for Children's Medical Center Dallas to be built in 2031 adjacent to the main university hospital.

+In 2022, UTSW kicked off construction of a 296 psychiatric hospital south of the current Children's medical campus.